Dakota Spirit Walk (Augmented Reality)

 that that honors, educates and connects visitors to Dakota history, culture and significance of land.

-It will take place Summer/Fall 2021 at the Bruce Vento Nature Sanctuary and the Union Depot Greenline stop.
+It will open Summer/Fall 2021 at the Bruce Vento Nature Sanctuary and the Union Depot Greenline stop.

 Downtown Saint Paul, Minnesota.